-A “joint venture,” or JV for short, can range from a contractual arrangement like a co-marketing effort, to a separate new legal entity in which the parties contribute technology, IP, funding and employees to a new legal entity.
+A “joint venture,” or JV for short, can range from a contractual arrangement like a co-marketing effort to a separate new legal entity in which the parties contribute technology, IP, funding, and employees to a new legal entity.

 The most typical reason to form a JV is to access foreign markets or develop combine the capabilities of two entities in a particular market or product, rather than doing a full-blown merger between those entities.
 In a JV one or both parties may contribute intellectual property or technology to the venture.
 It is important to undertake due diligence regarding the quality of the IP/technology that is being contributed in terms of whether it achieves its intended purpose.
-No less important is understanding whether the IP is valid and enforceable in the area that the JV intends to operate in order to provide the JV with competitive advantage and whether the JV will have freedom to sell its product or services free from infringement claims by third parties.
+No less important is understanding whether the IP is valid and enforceable in the area that the JV intends to operate in order to provide the JV with a competitive advantage and whether the JV will have the freedom to sell its product or services free from infringement claims by third parties.

 How Different Countries Enforce Intellectual Property Protections